(Click

 Multiple sensor types and combinations of types

-Several animals have specific receptor eyes
+Several animals have specific

 and distributed eyes to supplement their main eyes.
 This type of vision